that retard/bot is explaining the original comic, not the edit

 So every top-tier art institution is engaged in money laundering and is corrupt to the core, or they're doing it because they're so self-absorbed they actually think it's legitimate art.
 And every art school is training more artists to do this every day

 Either way your "mental output" argument is bullshit because "mental output" hasn't been a factor in art for about 100 years.
-But don't worry, creating furry porn requires "mental output", or corporate memphis globohomo art requires "mental output"
+But don't worry, creating furry porn requires "mental output", or corporate memphis globohomosexual art requires "mental output"

 Your argument is shit and artists deserve everything happening to them.